parisainthestars/NLP-Methods-for-News-Analysis-and-Summarization/README.md

 * Sports
 * World

 T5 treats NLP tasks as text-to-text problems.
-The input is the article title or news text, and the model generates the corresponding category label.
+The input is a title or news article, and the generated output is the category label.

-This task turns unstructured text into structured labels.
-These labels are later useful for grouping articles, comparing categories, and studying topic distributions.
+This stage converts unstructured text into structured labels.
+The labels can then be used to group articles, compare sources, and study the distribution of news topics.

-The classification stage is implemented in `topic_classifier.py`.
+The implementation is located in `topic_classifier.py`.

 ### Named Entity Recognition

-The spaCy `en_core_web_sm` model is used to detect named entities in the articles.
+The spaCy `en_core_web_sm` model is used to detect named entities such as:

-Named Entity Recognition identifies important expressions such as:

 * people
 * organizations